corpnewt/KextExtractor/README.md

 # KextExtractor
-Small py script to extract kext files from a target folder and copy them to a target drive's EFI partition.
+Small py script to extract kext files from a target folder and update them by name on a target drive's EFI partition.

 ***